Zippers and Twisters: Planes of Satellite Galaxies Emerge from Whirling and Shocking Gas Streams in the Cosmic Web

 In addition, Figure~\ref{fig:app-sig} summarizes the significance levels of different parameters to assess planarity and co-rotation.
 These are similar to these tabulated in Figure \ref{fig:significance_table} but restricted to ``on-plane" case (i.e to satellites considered on the plane).
 We find that the trend towards planarity and co-rotation persists regardless of our choice of definition and does not require restricting which satellites are used to observe this trend.

-Therefore, in NewHorizon individual Milky Way systems generally show strong levels of corotation and planarity incompatible with a population of satellites simply relaxed with their DM halo.
+Therefore, in NewHorizon individual Milky Way mass and above systems generally show strong levels of corotation and planarity incompatible with a population of satellites simply relaxed with their DM halo.
 This is confirmed whether using all satellites in each system or whether restricting the analysis to ``on-plane" satellites,